asinfo

 The size, in bytes, of each element in the asinfo structure array.

 The above information is followed by a list of the asinfo elements, each one describing a section of memory on the system.
-Notice that the number in the first column increments by the size of the element (0x20).
+Notice that the number in the first column increments by the size of the element (0x18).

-we learn the following:
+We then learn the following:

 This entry's offset (displayed as a hexadecimal value) within the asinfo structure array.